jjurinci/scheduler_system/README.md

 ## Input

-Represent your university in the **database** directory.
-You can do this by changing the .csv files there.
+Represent your university in the **database** directory by changing the .csv files.

 In the **database/input** directory, the following can be changed:
 - faculties.csv